frappe/erpnext/erpnext/docs/user/manual/en/accounts/setup/fiscal-year.md

 income will be for that year, and can adjust their expenses to maintain their desired profit margins.

+To set the Fiscal Year as default, click on the 'Default' button.

 <img class="screenshot" alt="Fiscal Year" src="{{docs_base_url}}/assets/img/accounts/fiscal-year.png">

+In case you have more than One Company sharing the same Fiscal Year, you can add it in the Company Grid.

 {next}